grafana/k6-docs/docs/sources/next/using-k6/k6-options/reference.md

 ## Iterations

 An integer value, specifying the total number of iterations of the `default` function to execute in the test run, as opposed to specifying a duration of time during which the script would run in a loop.
-Available both in the `k6 run` and `k6 cloud` commands.
+Available both in the `k6 run` and `k6 cloud run` commands.

 Together with the [`vus` option](#vus), `iterations` is a shortcut for a single [scenario](https://grafana.com/docs/k6/<K6_VERSION>/using-k6/scenarios) with a [shared iterations executor](https://grafana.com/docs/k6/<K6_VERSION>/using-k6/scenarios/executors/shared-iterations).